The strange death of Yi-Jien Hwa in Glacier National Park

 But, nearly three years later, on July 3, 2011, remains were eventually located.

 John Wagner and his son, Christopher, were on the headwall of Avalanche Lake as a possible route to Floral Park.
-They didn't succeed but as they climbed up a dry creek bed on the east side of the lake, John saw something he did not expect.
-He got closer and found the bits of color he spotted in the weeds to be a nylon strap and a pair of long underwear.
-He thought it odd that someone would leave or even lose clothing in a gully at this remote location, so he reported his find to Park rangers and took them to the area.
+They didn't succeed, but as they climbed up a dry creek bed on the east side of the lake, John saw something he had not expected.
+He got closer and found the bits of color he spotted in the weeds, a nylon strap and a pair of long underwear.
+He thought it odd that someone would leave or even lose clothing in a gully at this remote location, so he reported his find to Park Rangers and took them to the area.

 They then found bone fragments from the decomposed body and equipment that Hwa detailed on his equipment list when he applied for his backcountry permit.
-Rangers believed that this evidence was transported down the slope from the cliffs above by water and avalanches.
+Rangers believed that water and avalanches transported this evidence down the slope from the cliffs above.

 Yi-Jien Hwa avalanche lake, glacier national park

 The park sent the bone fragments to the National Missing Persons Program at the University of North Texas Center for Human Identification.
-There they were examined over a period of several months and on May 31, 2012, they announced that the bone fragments and clothing were indeed the remains of Yi-Jien Hwa.
+There, they were examined over several months, and on May 31, 2012, they announced that the bone fragments and clothing were indeed the remains of Yi-Jien Hwa.
 But it was impossible to tell the exact cause of death with so little remaining evidence.

 StrangeOutdoors Exclusive Members Only Area